olexandrvaitovich/SemesterWork/README.md

 Course work of two students.
 An app is created to mostly secure people's phones and children.

-Folder modules - all the python files that are being used: app.py - the app itself battery.py - taking info about battery mail.py - sending mail location.py - parsing the location
+Folder modules - all the python files that are being used: main.py - the app itself(interface) battery.py - taking info about battery sendmail.py - sending mail
+location.py - parsing the location(not yet tested)

-Folder weekSummaries - all summaries of our work divided by weeks
+Folder weekSummaries - all summaries of our work divided into three files

 Savoskin_description.docx and Vaitovich_description.docx - descriptions of our project that were written at the beginning of work